Unice-SIL/ShibbolethBundle/README.md

 ## Logout

-to properly disconnect your users from the application via Shibboleth, configure the listener as follows in the service.yaml file
+to properly disconnect your users from the application via Shibboleth, configure the listener as follows in the service.yaml file.
 ```yaml
 unicesil.shibboleth_logout_event:
     class: UniceSIL\ShibbolethBundle\EventListener\LogoutEventListener